junikimm717/puremoot/README.md

 # Acknowledgements

-- Advaith Avadhanam, Lemonade Shop Dictator
+- Advaith Avadhanam, Lemonade Shop Owner
-- Emily Yu and creators of permoot, for designing the Logo
+- Emily Yu and creators of purrMOOt, for designing the Logo